arijitdeb1/spring-security-6/README.md

 1. In Java based web applications Servlet Container(Web Sever - Apache Tomcat) takes care of translating the HTTP request to a ServletRequest before handing over to Servlet method(doGet,doPost) and also translating the ServletResponse to HTTP resposnse while responding back to client.

 2. The request, before reaching the Servlet pass through a series of Filters to perform certain pre work or security checks based on the configurations in the web application.
-_UsernamePasswordAuthenticationFilter_ will extract username/password from HTTP request and create an _UsernamePasswordAuthenticationToken_ object which will be used to perform authentication.
+_UsernamePasswordAuthenticationFilter_ will extract username/password from HTTP request and create an _UsernamePasswordAuthenticationToken_ object which is an implementation of Authentication interface and will be used to perform authentication.

 3. _AuthenticationManager_ is an API that defines how Spring Security is to perform authentication.
 _ProviderManager_ is the most commonly used implementation of AuthenticationManager.